By Soji James, CPT, CSCS

-I can’t tell you how many times I’ve heard a story where a person promises themselves they will eat healthy food.
+I can’t tell you how many times I’ve heard a story where a person promises themselves they will eat healthy food or replace meals with healthy protein shakes.
 Then if they slip up and eat an unhealthy snack, they begin to beat themselves up mentally over their choice.
 Or they just decide that sticking to a diet plan is worthless for the day now, so they indulge in whatever they want for the rest of the day.
 Often, this way of thinking becomes a pattern that just inhibits long-lasting weight loss success.

 Instead of trying to run away from the negative self-talk, you’ll want to identify it and then replace the statement with a positive, true one.
 Resolve to weather a slip up with a positive attitude.
 For example, you might tell yourself that “one piece of candy will not ruin all my hard work so far; it’s worth it to stick with my weight loss plan.”
 This message transforms a black-and-white, defeatist mindset to one of victory and adaptation.

 One of the best diets to lose weight might not be the type of eating plan you’re thinking of.
 As I work with a wide variety of people on how to lose weight and keep the pounds off for the long term, I’ve found traditional diet plans not very effective.
 Many times, they’re too restrictive for the actual benefits they bring.

 Instead, the 80/20 eating plan is much more fruitful.
 In this plan, 80% of your diet should focus on eating nutritious foods like whole grains, fruits, lean protein, and healthy fats.
 These foods are nutritious and should always be consumed with lots of water, not soda or fruit juices.